Series 3 — Episode 21

 Directed by Bill Bain

-Steed attends the dreary funeral of John Benson, an old secret service colleague, in rain-drenched Tinbey, Cornwall, conducted by Rev Adrian Wyper (George Benson), and raises the suspicions of Roy Hopkins (Philip Locke).
+John Steed (Patrick Macnee) attends the dreary funeral of John Benson, an old secret service colleague, in rain-drenched Tinbey, Cornwall, conducted by Reveverend Adrian Wyper (George Benson), and his presence concerns the only other mourner, Roy Hopkins (Philip Locke).

 Mrs Turner writes a £5,000 cheque to Mandrake Investments and is given a bottle containing a fatal dose of poison.
 Steed tracks Hopkins to a Christmas cracker business, where Judy (Annette André) reveals he’s seldom there - he inherited the business after his uncle died - in Cornwall!
 Cathy’s catalogue of eleven recent graves turns up nine in ‘Who’s Who’, seven of which left estates in excess of £100,000.
 Eight of the eleven were treated by Macombie so she visits him, feigning an injury, and frightens him by saying she lives near Tinbey and was a friend of John Benson.
 Macombie immediately phones Hopkins, wanting to back out again.
 Later, Steed breaks into Macombie’s through a side door Cathy had unlocked while Macombie made up some eye drops and goes through his case notes.
 Cathy meanwhile has returned to Cornwall and is set upon by the sexton as she collects soil samples.
 The sexton dispatched, the vicar appears and holds her at gunpoint...